Fredo-XVII/Docker/README.md

   ## Connecting Containers over Network:
   - VOLUME ["path inside container"]command - expose file in the Docker file and container
+    - or, add "-v /app/dir" to expose the path when you first run the container.
   - --volume-from <name of container w/exposed volume path>

   ## CMD instruction: